SACGF/pyreference/README.md

 	NM_001174095 end of 3putr: CTTCTTTTTCTATTGCCTTA
 	NM_001128128 end of 3putr: CTTCTTTTTCTATTGCCTTA

-This takes less than 4 seconds to load via a network drive on my machine.
+This takes 4 seconds to load on my machine.

 ## pyreference biotype ##